- Professor Christina Boswell FRSE FAcSS FBA

 (2007) “Theories of Migration Policy: Is There a Third Way?”
 International Migration Review, 41:1, 75-100.

-For a full list of publications, including chapters and pre-2007 articles, please click here.
+For a list of pre-2015 chapters, please click here.

 Christina teaches on the MA course the Politics of International Migration, and the Honours course Europe and International Migration.
 She also contributes to the 2nd year core course Comparative Politics in a Globalised World.